-EADM 205 RISK & HAZARD IMPACT STUDIES Fall, 3 credit hours
+EADM 205 RISK & HAZARD IMPACT STUDIES Fall and Spring, 3 credit hours

 The course focuses on a generalized technical understanding and an awareness of various types of natural hazards.
 Central to the course is the understanding of technical cooperation regarding hazard and vulnerability assessments, inclusion of hazard mitigation measures in the formulation of investment projects, use of geographic information systems for mapping and analysis, and urban watershed planning for hazard and resource management.
 The course includes some, but not all, of the disaster mitigation and integrated development planning.
 Three hours lecture per week.
-Prerequisites/corequisites: Fundamentals of Emergency Management: History, Perspectives and Theories (EADM 201), GER Math and Introductions to Information Technology (CITA 110) or permission of instructor.

-EADM 220 DISASTER MANAGEMENT & PREPAREDNESS
+EADM 220 DISASTER MANAGEMENT & PREPAREDNESS Spring, 3 credit hours